tiltonneena/Gamesco-Project/README.md

       <em>Histograms were used to find extreme values<br>that could potentially skew the analysis.</em>
     </p>

 3. Then, exploratory data analysis was performed to see how the data was distributed and to check for outliers.
-This was then followed by descriptive analysis to develop insight from the data.
+This was then followed by descriptive analysis to gain insight.

     <p align="center">
       <img width="275" height="192" src="Images/slicers.jpg"/>